 It is pricey for a handheld but easily the best performing option in the group.

-You an opt for any of the handheld options in their V6 product line depending on your need but even the cheapest variant will still be much more expensive than any of the Black & Decker handhelds in this list.
+You can opt for any of the handheld options in their V6 product line depending on your need, but even the cheapest variant will still be much more expensive than any of the Black & Decker handhelds in this list.